2025 Tianjin SCO summit

-The SCO Tianjin Summit 2025 was the 25th Heads of State Council meeting of the Shanghai Cooperation Organization (SCO), which was held from August 31 to September 1, 2025, in Tianjin, China.
+The SCO Tianjin Summit 2025 was the 25th Heads of State Council meeting of the Shanghai Cooperation Organization (SCO), which was held from 31 August to 1 September 2025, in Tianjin, China.
 It was the largest summit in SCO's history, and was the fifth time that China hosted the meeting.

 The main venue for the Summit was the Tianjin Meijiang Convention and Exhibition Center.

 Preparations

-On January 2, 2025, China unveiled the logo for its tenure as the rotating chair of the Shanghai Cooperation Organization (SCO) for 2024–2025.
+On 2 January 2025, China unveiled the logo for its tenure as the rotating chair of the Shanghai Cooperation Organization (SCO) for 2024–2025.

-On March 7, 2025, Wang Yi, member of the 20th Politburo of the Chinese Communist Party (CCP) and director of the Office of the Central Foreign Affairs Commission of the CCP, stated at a press briefing on foreign affairs during the 3rd session of the 14th National People's Congress that China will host the SCO summit in Tianjin in autumn 2025.
+On 7 March 2025, Wang Yi, member of the 20th Politburo of the Chinese Communist Party (CCP) and director of the Office of the Central Foreign Affairs Commission of the CCP, stated at a press briefing on foreign affairs during the 3rd session of the 14th National People's Congress that China will host the SCO summit in Tianjin in autumn 2025.
 Leaders will gather by the Hai River.

-On March 13, 2025, a mobilization meeting was held in Tianjin to kick-start preparations for the 2025 SCO Summit.
+On 13 March 2025, a mobilization meeting was held in Tianjin to kick-start preparations for the 2025 SCO Summit.
 Chen Min'er, Party Secretary of Tianjin and head of the Preparatory Working Group, attended and delivered remarks.
 Zhang Gong, the Chinese Communist Party Deputy Committee Secretary of Tianjin and Mayor, and Liu Bin, a member of the Foreign Ministry CCP Committee and assistant minister, also participated.